 Tier 2 projects – which are emerging industrial areas in surrounding provinces, will aim to encourage foreign investment by offering more affordable lease rates and a greater supply of vacant property, but more investment in infrastructure and transportation network ties will be needed if these new provinces are to expand.

 John Campbell, Savills Vietnam Industrial Services Manager shared: “Rising lease prices are a growing concern for low value-add manufacturing or low margin industries such as textiles and furniture.
 The current rates are, for the most part, still acceptable to multinational high-value manufacturers such as hi-tech, supporting industries and automotive.
-Should prices continue on the same trajectory they have been on since 2018 and moving forward, regional competitiveness may slide unless more industrial land supply is deployed in key locations to accommodate demand and stabilize prices.”
+Should prices continue on the same trajectory they have been on since 2018 and moving forward, regional competitiveness may slide unless the more industrial land supply is deployed in key locations to accommodate demand and stabilize prices.”

 Moreover, the sale and leaseback mechanism will be used more by companies as an enticing solution to conventional funding structures, reinvesting resources in core businesses and development goals while retaining ownership of the asset.